Automatic Uncertainty-Aware Synthetic Data Bootstrapping for Historical Map Segmentation: Methods

 \section{Methods}

-In this section, we describe how geospatial vector data can be utilized to generate an \textit{unlimited} number of training samples for domain-adaptive semantic segmentation of historical maps by explicitly controlling both the spatial composition and the semantic layout of the synthesized maps.
+In this section, we describe how \textit{modern vector data}, can be utilized to generate an \textit{unlimited} number of training samples for domain-adaptive semantic segmentation of historical maps by explicitly controlling both the spatial composition and the semantic layout of the synthesized maps.
 The proposed workflow comprises four main components.
-First, we present our method for generating realistic synthetic historical maps that replicate the cartographic style of a specific homogeneous map corpus.
-We also describe how the corresponding land-cover annotations are derived to produce paired training samples required for deep learning-based semantic segmentation (cf. Figure~\ref{method_pipeline}).
-Second, we detail our approach for simulating data-dependent uncertainty by augmenting the style-transferred vector data with degradation effects derived from deep generative models or, alternatively, from manual stochastic degradation techniques (cf. Figure~\ref{method_pipeline}).
-To automatically degrade the bootstrapped training data with simulated data-dependent uncertainty, we employ two different deep learning-based generative approaches, namely, \textbf{Generative Adversarial Networks (GANs)} and \textbf{Stable Diffusion (SD)}, for unpaired image-to-image translation.
-Finally, we demonstrate how the resulting synthetic data are employed within a graph-based deep learning framework to perform domain-adaptive semantic segmentation on previously unseen historical maps, and how the outcomes can be visualized and explored through an interactive web-based viewer (cf. Figure~\ref{method_pipeline}).
+First, we present our method for generating realistic synthetic \textit{historically-styled maps} that replicate the cartographic style of a specific homogeneous map corpus.
+We also describe how the corresponding \textit{land-cover ground truth} are generated to produce paired training samples required for deep learning-based semantic segmentation (cf. Figure~\ref{method_pipeline}, Component~1).